gorbodoh/gorbodoh/README.md

 # Greetings, traveler.

-- 👋 I’m @gorbodoh, the kindhearted but blur blur gorgor
+- 👋 I’m @gorbodoh, who mostly codes in vb.NET.
-- 👀 I’m interested in ?
+- 👀 I’m interested in stories with depth!
-- 🌱 I’m currently learning vb.NET
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on n/a
-- 📫 How to reach me? *breathe in -* ***DON'T***
+- 📫 How to reach me?
+Currently, I provide no way to be reached as I am just starting out.

 <!---
 gorbodoh/gorbodoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.